kohl-carmen/HNN-AEF/README.md

      **dpl_0 - dpl_9**	contains the dipole associated with each trial *(here, 10 trials, column structure as in dpl)*
      **rawdpl**	contains the raw (unnormalized, unscaled, unsmoothed) averaged dipole *(column structure as in dpl)*
      **rawdpl_0 - rawdpl_9**	contains the raw dipole associated with each trial *(here, 10 trials, column structure as in dpl)*        </sub>

 ***

-**Please Note:** The specific version of HNN used in this study has not been released at the time of publication.
-The version used here differs from the current (May 2021) release of HNN in the way layer V calcium dynamics are calculated, which can lead to slight differences in the shape of the dipole waveform.
-For an exact replication of the published simulations, please use the parameter files in the 'HNN Parameters' directory and replace the file  'L5_pyramidal.py' in your local HNN directory with the ['L5_pyramidal.py'](https://github.com/kohl-carmen/HNN-AEF/blob/main/L5_pyramidal.py) file provided in this repository.

-***
 Kohl, C., Parviainen, T. & Jones, S.R.
 Neural Mechanisms Underlying Human Auditory Evoked Responses Revealed By Human Neocortical Neurosolver.
 Brain Topogr (2021). [https://doi.org/10.1007/s10548-021-00838-0](https://doi.org/10.1007/s10548-021-00838-0)